janno-p/XRoadLib/docs/articles/tutorials/aspnetcore.md

 With this setup our application expects incoming requests to application root using HTTP "POST" method.
 HTTP "GET" method to our application root returns service description in WSDL format.
-All other routes pass XRoadLib middleware and return "Hello World!" response.
+All other routes pass through XRoadLib middleware and return "Hello World!" response.

 Sample request